neomantic-zz/racket-mongrel2-adapter/README.md

 A [mongrel2](http://mongrel2.org) adapter written in [Racket Scheme](http://racket-lang.org/).

 ## Design Goals
-This mongrel2 Racket adapter facilates the communication between a mongrel2 webserver and a mongrel2 handler which follows an API describe below.
+This mongrel2 Racket adapter facilitates the communication between a mongrel2 webserver and a mongrel2 handler which follows the API described below.
 It does not attempt to craft or manipulate either the http request/response headers or the http request/response body between the handler and the adapter.
-Processing a http request and creating a valid http response is delegated to and the sole responsibility the handler.
+Processing a http request and creating a valid http response is delegated to and the sole responsibility of the handler.

 ## Dependencies
 * mongrel2 (tested using mongrel2 1.7.5)